 It was suggested to have a description of how to handle mismatch between the metadata bitdepth and the coded picture bitdepth.

-Revisit.
+Further discussion requested.

+Further discussed on 12 July 2026 at 1905.

+A -v4 version was presented.
+It was suggested to move the location of the gen_alpha_value_length_minus1 to earlier in the SEI message, following gen_alpha_use_idc.

+Agreed to the -v4 version with the change in the syntax element location suggested above.